-Figure 2 An example of comparing two NEs.
-The right one gives a better global throughput than the left one, when there are six channels and three access points (see online version for colours)
+Fig. 2.
+An example of comparing two NEs.
+The right one gives a better global throughput than the left one, when there are 6 channels and 3 access points.

 In this section, to cope with the weakness of NE, we propose our carefully designed incentive scheme AMPLE.
 AMPLE consists of two components.
 One is an approximate algorithm that gives an allocation with good system performance.
-To stimulate the ACs to follow this allocation, the other part is a charging scheme to guarantee that following the computed channel allocation is the dominant strategy of each AC.
-Thus AMPLE guarantees the system to converge to a DSE.
+To stimulate the access points to follow this allocation, the other part is a charging scheme to guarantee that following the computed channel allocation is the dominant strategy of each access point.
+Thus AMPLE guarantees the system to converge to a Dominant Strategy Equilibrium (DSE).

-4.1 Channel allocation
+4.1 Channel Allocation